msppstata/quant1/08-Chi-squared-and-Labels.md

   be possible for other commands.

 #### More options for tab2
-* column : Gives percentage breakdown of row category within each column.
+- column: Gives percentage breakdown of row category within each column.
 ```
 tab2 race union, column
 tab2 race if union==0
 tab2 race if union==1
 ```

-* row : Gives percentage breakdown of column category within each row.
+- row: Gives percentage breakdown of column category within each row.
 ```
 tab2 race union, row
 tab2 union if race==1